 <<< Back to Zambezi Trip Page

 Rest day.
 There is an opportunity, if you still want action, to take part in a wide range of adventurous activities (not included in the price of the holiday) such as..
-Bungee jumping, Gorge swinging, Sky diving over Victoria Falls, Helicopter rides, White water rafting, Jet Boating, Topo Duo the Zambezi, Hydro-speeding to name but a few.
+Bungee jumping, Gorge swinging, Sky diving over Victoria Falls, Helicopter rides, White water rafting, Jet Boating, lion and elephant experiences, Hydro-speeding to name but a few.
 There are also options for day safaris, half-day safaris and walking safaris or to visit the crocodile sanctuary.
 Your LiLi guide will be happy to assist with booking these extra activities.

-After a hearty breakfast, we will make our way to the boiling pot, directly beneath Victoria Falls.
+We start our adventure by packing up and hiking in to the Batoka gorge, and paddling our way up to the boiling pot, directly beneath Victoria Falls.
 Few people have the chance to venture into this region due to the inaccessibility.
-This involves a short portage to the top of rapid #1 and then a paddle across a large eddy to view the incredible minus rapids and Victoria falls from the base of the gorge!
-We will then lead you down the river scouting where necessary and showing you the best play spots and safest lines.
-We will have a light lunch on the river before making camp between rapid #10 and #11.
+This is an incredible place, the enormous minus rapids and Victoria falls from the base of the gorge, plus the towering vertical 300ft walls of the gorge make this a natural amphitheatre like no other!
+We’ll exlore, soak it in and have an early lunch before leading you down the river scouting where necessary and showing you the best play spots and safest lines before making camp at a beach between rapid #10 and #11.
 Your LiLi guides will then prepare an evening meal in the gorge.

 After breakfast we will spend the day slowly making our way downstream, stopping to play at some of the worlds best play spots.
 A light lunch will be served on the river before making our way to the beach below rapid #25.
 Your guides will prepare sundowners and a three-course dinner while you relax and take in the magnificent scenery.
-A camp fire in the gorge and we will then camp out on the beach on the banks of the river.
+A campfire in the gorge and we will then camp out on the white sand beach on the banks of the river.

 Breakfast on the beach will be followed by our longest river day.
 We will cover approximately 24km, running a variety of large and small rapids on a rarely run section of the Zambezi.
 Lunch will be served on the riverbank along the way.
 Upper and Lower Moemba are the last two rapids of the day and are two of the best on the entire river!
-Tonight, we dine and camp on the rim of the gorge, overlooking the river.
+Most opt for sundowner drinks next to Lower Moemba, rather than running it… you’ll see why when we get there!

 Rest Day (see activities listed on day 5 for possible activities if you are still full of energy!).